getnelson/nelson/docs/src/hugo/content/documentation/api.md

   Redeploy
 </h3>

-Sometimes it is necessary to redeploy an exist stack.
+Sometimes it is necessary to redeploy an existing stack.
 In this event, simply `POST` an empty body to the following API:

 ```
 POST /v1/deployments/:guid/redeploy
 ```

 <h3 id="api-stacks-reverse" class="linkable">
-  Redeploy
+  Reverse Traffic Shift
 </h3>

-Sometimes it is necessary to reverse and in progress traffic shift.
+Sometimes it is necessary to reverse an in-progress traffic shift.
 In this event, simply `POST` an empty body to the following API:

 ```
 POST /v1/deployments/:guid/trafficshift/reverse
 ```

 <h3 id="api-stacks-logs" class="linkable">
   Inspect Logs
 </h3>

 Collect the entire log of workflow execution as Nelson processed it, for a given stack deployment.
-The workflow log allows the caller to see exactly what Nelson did on the users behalf, without requiring access to the Nelson server.
-The response includes every log line, and an `offset` that allows the caller to only receive a subset of the log output.
+The workflow log allows the caller to see exactly what Nelson did on the user’s behalf, without requiring access to the Nelson server.
+The response includes every log line and an `offset` that allows the caller to only receive a subset of the log output.

 ```
 GET /v1/deployments/:guid/logs